TanvirOnGH/firefox-config/readme.md

 > [!NOTE]
 > This repository is not meant to be used as a whole but rather as a reference for my own configuration.
 I do not recommend using it as is, as it is not meant to be used by anyone else.
 I do not provide any support for this repository.
 If you want to use it, you are on your own.
 >
+> For other experimental features, check out the other branches of this repository.

+> [!IMPORTANT]
 > Firefox occasionally changes its codebase, which may break some of the configurations on newer versions of Firefox.
 I try to keep this repository updated, but I cannot guarantee that everything will work as expected.
 To deal with it yourself, refer to the [Customizing Firefox](#customizing-firefox) section.
->
-> For other experimental features, check out the other branches of this repository.

 > [!TIP]
 > Customizing Firefox: For detailed guidance on customizing Firefox to suit your needs, refer to the [Customizing Firefox](#customizing-firefox) section. _TL;DR_: To find and inspect browser's selectors see: [Browser Toolbox](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox).